opensearch-project/documentation-website/_dashboards/search-telemetry.md

 {: .note }
 ### To opt-in or opt-out of search telemetry data

-The following table shows the values to opt-in or opt-out of search telemetry data in the OpenSearch Dashboards YAML file setting `data.search.usageTelemetry.enabled`.
+The following table shows the OpenSearch Dashboards YAML file setting `data.search.usageTelemetry.enabled` values you can choose to opt-in or opt-out of search telemetry.

 OpenSearch Dashboards YAML value  | Opt-in or Opt-out of search telemetry :--- |  :---